ad3ller/emonitor/README.rst

 This queries the device for its sensor readings.
 Waits.
 And repeats.

-To plot the recorded data using `bokeh <https://github.com/bokeh/bokeh>`_, launch another terminal and execute:
+To plot the recorded data in a browser using `bokeh <https://github.com/bokeh/bokeh>`_, launch another terminal and execute:

 .. code-block:: bash